PulsarLabsMv/generators/README.md

 ## Testing

-You can run the tests with
+You can run the tests with the following command:

 ``` bash
 ./vendor/bin/phpunit